Last updated on 5 November 2021

 Allow yourself to experience, and express your emotions.
 Miscarriage can cause a wide range of emotions, including sadness, anger, disappointment, guilt and grief.
 Give yourself time to process these emotions.

-There are different ways that couples grieve and work through these difficult emotions.
-You can ask help from family, friends, or other couples who also had a miscarriage.
+Couples often grieve and work through these difficult emotions in different ways.
+You can ask for help from family, friends, or other couples who have had a miscarriage.
 You may also find it helpful to join support groups for couples who experienced miscarriages.
 Other couples find it most helpful to lean on each other through these difficult times.

 Accepting the loss is difficult, but it is an important step for you and your partner so that you can heal.

-If you and your partner decide that you are ready to try again, it is recommended to take folic acid supplements to avoid birth defects of the foetus.
+If you and your partner decide that you are ready to try again, it is recommended to take folic acid supplements to protect your future baby against neural tube defects, such as spina bifida.

 Will I miscarry again?